JeffersonLab/clas12-timeline/doc/qa.md

 <details>
 <summary>- [ ] copy the final QA timelines to the Run Group's directory</summary>

+- they should be in the appropriate Run Group area on <https://clas12mon.jlab.org/>
 - you may need to ask the chef to do this
 </details>